 - Team training time.
 Pearl handles installation and onboarding, but the practice still invests staff hours in workflow adjustments — particularly for front-office teams adopting Practice Intelligence call lists.

 - Annual vs. monthly billing.
-Practice Intelligence carries roughly a 10% discount when prepaid annually based on third-party listings ($494 vs. $549).
-Worth the math if cash flow allows.
+Practice Intelligence carries roughly a 10% discount when prepaid annually ($494 vs. $549 in third-party listings).2 Worth the math if cash flow allows.

 - Multi-location pricing.
 If you operate more than one office, ask for a multi-site quote up front — per-location rates typically drop with scale.